Regional Hazard Mitigation Plan

 King County is committed to creating and sustaining communities that are more resilient to disasters.
-To fulfill this pledge, King County Office of Emergency Management (KCOEM) has recently updated the Regional Hazard Mitigation Plan (RHMP) in partnership with cities and special purpose districts throughout the County.
-Federal rules require this plan be updated every five years.
+To fulfill this pledge, King County Emergency Management (KCEM) has recently updated the Regional Hazard Mitigation Plan (RHMP) in partnership with cities and special purpose districts throughout the County.
+Federal compliance rules require this plan be updated every five years.

-Representatives from King County and 54 different cities, schools, fire districts, hospitals and utility districts worked in partnership with KCOEM and Tetra Tech Incorporated - the contractor leading the hazard assessment and plan development.
+Representatives from King County and 55 different cities, schools, fire districts, hospitals and utility districts worked in partnership with KCEM and Tetra Tech Incorporated - the contractor leading the hazard assessment and plan development.
 Decisions regarding plan elements, such as specific hazards to include, were made by a steering committee whose members include representatives from government, private business, non-profits, the public, and academia.

 In 2015, the final updated plan was approved by Washington State EMD and FEMA.
 King County and most partnering jurisdictions have formally adopted their plans.
 See the list of participating jurisdictions.